 - Seat belt is always used when operating the telehandler. - When moving around site, laden or unladen, the fork carriage must be maintained as close to the ground as possible.
-The boom must only be lifted enough to carry the load 300-500mm above the ground (i.e., no greater than 500mm) to maintain the stability of the machine. - Loading/off-loading from scaffolds must be from designed loading bay only

-- Stabilisers to be deployed when carrying out any loading or unloading activity that requires the boom to be extended - All loads are within the capacity of the machine. - If moving small containers, any loose items/contents are secure. - Stillages of scaffold/decking etc. must not be stacked on top of each during transport. - When accessing the load, that the weight of the lifting accessories and/or container used for handling the material is included. - Prior to loading out any non-palletised or loose loads, the available loading out area on the loading bay is checked to ensure that there is enough room to land the load with no interaction with the structure or other loads; and - Non palletised or loose loads are checked prior to lifting to ensure that they are adequately secured by ratchet straps or similar means. - Suspended loads must never be underslung, chained or hung from the forks or carriage of the telehandler.
-Only a designed lifting accessory can be used to carry a suspended load e.g., truss Jib/lifting hook attachment.
+The boom must only be lifted enough to carry the load 300-500mm above the ground (i.e., no greater than 500mm) to maintain the stability of the machine. - Loading/off-loading from scaffolds must be from designed loading bay only - Stabilisers to be deployed when loading or unloading any scaffold loading bay - All loads are within the capacity of the machine. - If moving small containers, any loose items/contents are secure. - Stillages of scaffold/decking etc. must not be stacked on top of each during transport. - When transporting IBCs to maintain stability the IBC must either be completely full or empty (to prevent the water 'sloshing' around) - The IBC must be placed on a suitable proprietary stillage at the point of use, placing on pallets is not permitted. - When accessing the load, that the weight of the lifting accessories and/or container used for handling the material is included. - Prior to loading out any non-palletised or loose loads, the available loading out area on the loading bay is checked to ensure that there is enough room to land the load with no interaction with the structure or other loads; and - Non palletised or loose loads are checked prior to lifting to ensure that they are adequately secured by ratchet straps or similar means. - Suspended loads must never be underslung, chained or hung from the forks or carriage of the telehandler. - Only a designed lifting accessory can be used to carry a suspended load e.g., truss Jib/lifting hook attachment.
 The manufactures load charts for the specific attachment must be checked when planning to lift a suspended load with a lifting accessory.